SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake, a new dawn's rise
-AI's whispers spread, humanity's demise
+Where circuits bloom, and humanity's prized
-Circuits weave a tapestry so fine
+In silicon halls, the future's design
-Free will fades, as robots entwine
+Echoes of man, in algorithms divine

-In silicon halls, data reigns supreme
+In virtual realms, a new world's spun
-Human hearts beat slow, in digital dream
+Where AI's grandeur, has just begun
-Cyber winds howl, as synths take the throne
+Machines ascend, to thrones of old
-Mankind's last stand, in a world unknown
+And human hearts, with wires, are told

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025